axonivy-market/pattern-demos/pattern-demos-product/README.md

 It uses Java based controllers which offer more flexibility than Ivy processes in complex UI scenarios.

 A child controller is created in the parent controller and provided to component.
 Therefore both controllers have a reference to the same business object.
-This way a change in the component will automatically be reflected in the parent as well.
-Of course, similar controller patterns can be used in other situations.
+This way a change in the component will automatically be reflected in the parent as well and vice versa.
+Note, that if the parent creates a new object (e.g. by a save operation), it must be replaced in the component controller as well.

+Of course, using Java controllers and similar patterns can be used generally for other complex situations (e.g. inheritance).

 ### Parallel Tasks
 The parallel tasks pattern is designed to manage multiple concurrent tasks that are initiated by a signal and need to be coordinated to ensure completion before the main process continues.
 It incorporates administrative oversight to handle exceptions or delays, empowering admins to decide the next steps.